Jagged Little Pill (musical): Australia (2021–2022)

-North American tour (2022-present)
+North American tour (2022–2024)

 In February 2022, it was announced that Jagged Little Pill would launch a North American tour.
 In September 2022, the cast was announced.
-It starred Heidi Blickenstaff as Mary Jane, Chris Hoch as Steve, Lauren Chanel as Frankie, Dillon Klena as Nick, Jade McLeod as Jo, Allison Sheppard as Bella, and Rishi Golani as Phoenix.
+It stars Heidi Blickenstaff as Mary Jane, Chris Hoch as Steve, Lauren Chanel as Frankie, Dillon Klena as Nick, Jade McLeod as Jo, Allison Sheppard as Bella, and Rishi Golani as Phoenix.

-Following technical rehearsals that began in August 2022 in Louisville, Kentucky, the North American tour opened on September 6, 2022 at the Smith Center in Las Vegas.
+Following technical rehearsals that began in August 2022 in Louisville, Kentucky, the North American tour opened on September 6, 2022, at the Smith Center in Las Vegas.
 The first year of the tour will travel to 30 cities across North America, with additional cities planned for subsequent years of the tour.

+The North American tour of Jagged Little Pill officially closed on April 7, 2024 in Worcester, MA after 474 performances.